Use Case | Alternative Data

 - Different encryption

-Our platform uses a powerful ETL to normalize alternative data.
+TickSmith’s GOLD Platform uses a powerful ETL to normalize alternative data.
 It reads the incoming input data format and is able to change the behavior.
-This flexible and configurable ETL transforms the format of the data and rearranges it to match the data products being sold on the web store.
+For example, this flexible and configurable ETL can transform the format of the data and rearranges it to match data products being sold on the Data Monetization Solution.
 Once in the system, the data is then categorized and organized to be easily accessible.
 The end-user is able to hit the same API end-point with the same parameters, and get the data they’re searching for, no matter which vendor it’s coming from.

 The objective in normalizing the data for end-users is to get the data information as close as possible to how it will be used.
 In the case of Orbital Insight, the end-user would simply get the percentages of silos filled on a specific set of dates.
 The data is available by cities, with estimated capacities versus the actual fill capacity.
 The goal is to allow data consumers to get the information that is necessary in the most simplest form.